 And I was like, WAIT, YOU DON’T HAVE SOME ALREADY??

-Good question!
-Food grade diatomaceous earth (DE) is a fine powder made from diatoms, a type of fossilized phytoplankton.
+Diatomaceous earth (DE) is a fine powder made from diatoms, a type of fossilized phytoplankton.
 It looks like Rice Chex under a microscope, only in cylindrical form.
 Weird, right?

 Because it is made up of tiny, hard phytoplankton, DE works well as a gentle abrasive.
-It attaches to the protective waxy outer coating of bugs/pests and absorbs it or scrapes it away, causing them to dry out and die.
+It attaches to the protective waxy outer coating/exoskeleton of pests and dehydrates or scrapes it away, causing them to dry out and die.
 Likewise, it can be used to mechanically remove stains from teeth or slough off dry, dead skin.
 I have found it to be slightly more effective in controlling odor in my homemade deodorant than clay, though I have used clay with success.

 Diatomaceous earth is great for this.
 And because it tends not to be quite as alkaline as baking soda – which is commonly used in homemade deodorants – it is often preferred by individuals who have experienced rashes or irritation after application.
 Here’s my deodorant recipe.

 Sprinkle a little DE over your tooth soap, toothpaste, or homemade tooth powder for extra deep cleaning power.
 Because it is gently abrasive only a little is needed to effectively remove stains, and it should only be used every once in awhile.

-3. Facial Scrub & Mask
+4. Facial Scrub & Mask

-To use: Mix about 1 tablespoon of diatomaceous earth with water, milk, aloe vera juice or diluted honey to make a thick paste.
+To use: Mix about 1 tablespoon of diatomaceous earth with water, milk, aloe vera gel or diluted honey to make a thick paste.
 Using your fingertips, lightly massage the paste onto your face using small, circular motions.
 Allow the paste to set for 1-2 minutes, then gently remove with a warm washcloth using small, circular motions.
 This last stage is when most of the exfoliation occurs.
 Follow with toner (if you use it) and a moisturizer like tallow balm or my hydrating skin repair serum recipe.

 Special note: Avoid using this scrub near the eyes or on chapped skin.

-7. Supports Healthy Cholesterol Levels
+5. Supports Healthy Cholesterol Levels

 This study suggests that diatomaceous earth may be beneficial for lipid metabolism and cholesterol levels.
 Who knew?

-9. Food Storage
+6. Food Storage

 DE is added to grains and legumes such as wheat, maize, beans and barley to prevent spoilage.
 It keeps food dry, prevents mold, and protects against pests like weevils and beetles.

-10. Bed Bugs
+7. Bed Bugs

 A couple of notes: First, the product in this tutorial contains 2% synthetic ingredients.
-Though it is certainly better than some pesticides used to eliminate bed bugs, I would go with 100% DE before trying it.
+Though it is certainly better than some pesticides used to eliminate bed bugs, I personally would go with 100% DE before trying it.

 I received an email from Larry Smith, the President of Earthworks, who wanted to clear up the misconception about any dangers of inhaling food grade diatomaceous earth – here’s what he wrote: ‘This is a misunderstanding about food grade DE.
 There are 2 kinds of DE—food grade and filter grade (used in swimming pool and other filters) Only the filter grade is dangerous to breathe.
 The “dangerous” part of DE is the amount of crystalline silica that is in it.
 Filter grade is 65% crystalline silica while food grade is less than 1/10 of 1%!
 The world health org. has said that diatomaceous earth is safe to breathe as long as the crystalline content is under 2%.
 Food grade is 20X lower than even that level!!’